terraform-aws-modules/terraform-aws-eks/examples/self-managed-node-group/README.md

 Configuration in this directory creates Amazon EKS clusters with self-managed node groups demonstrating different configurations:

-- `eks-al2.tf` demonstrates an EKS cluster using self-managed node group that utilizes the EKS Amazon Linux 2 optimized AMI
 - `eks-al2023.tf` demonstrates an EKS cluster using self-managed node group that utilizes the EKS Amazon Linux 2023 optimized AMI
 - `eks-bottlerocket.tf` demonstrates an EKS cluster using self-managed node group that utilizes the Bottlerocket EKS optimized AMI